 Approximately one hundred years ago, Holland Island was a five-mile-long, 300-person fishing community, with more than 60 homes, a church and a doctor.

-Stephen White, a former minister and waterman who first visited Holland Island as a young boy, was inspired to save the island after visiting one of the island's three cemeteries, where he saw a gravestone that read, "Forget me not, is all I ask."
+Stephen White, a former minister and waterman who first visited Holland Island as a young boy, was inspired to save the island.
+After visiting one of the island's three cemeteries, where he saw a gravestone that read, "Forget me not, is all I ask," he became determined.

 White was taking a photograph of the gravestone when he noticed a ghostly girl standing nearby.